Cosmetic Surgery Standards FAQ

 Surgeons will be asked to provide information on the full scope of work, including but not limited to their cosmetic practice, and to share their job plan which was valid during their most recent appraisal.

-Surgeons will be asked to provide reviews of four complex cases in which they particpated and the learning they achieved.
-Further detail will be available in due course.
+Surgeons will be asked to provide reviews of four complex cases in which they participated and the learning they achieved.
+Full details are available in the certification application guidelines

-Certification will be introduced as a voluntary process.
+Certification is a voluntary process.
 Patients and services will be able to search for a certified surgeon on the RCS website.
 In time, we hope that certification will link to the GMC’s proposals for credentialing and we are lobbying the government to make this necessary legislative change.